giacomos85/pandaflow/docs/source/strategies/regex.rst

 - `regex`: Regular expression pattern
 - `group_id`: Group index to extract from the match
 - `replace`: Optional dictionary to map extracted values
-- `output_rule`: Optional formatter to apply to the result
+- `formatter`: Optional formatter to apply to the result

 .. literalinclude:: ../data/regex/pandaflow-config.json
    :language: json